winSC1ENCE/UdemyPythonPro_Template/Chapter13_ParallelCode/README.md

 - A new process is started independent from the first process
 - Starting a process is slower than starting a thread
 - Memory is not shared between processes
-- Mutexes not necessary (unless threading in the new process)

 ![img](./comparison.png)